-It is a frequent misunderstanding to interpret the insurance limit to be paid by NDIF as the HUF equivalent of EUR 100,000 from the deposit amount and - in addition to that - the contractual interest due on that amount.
+It is a frequent misunderstanding to interpret the deposit insurance limit to be paid by NDIF as the HUF equivalent of EUR 100,000 from the deposit amount and - in addition to that - the contractual interest due on that amount.
 Another fallacy is that only the deposit amount, i.e. the principal is protected, whereas the interest due is not.

 This is not so!
 Pursuant to the law, the limit is the maximum amount that can be paid by NDIF to a bank client.
-That includes the principal amount paid to a current account, fixed-term deposits, any bank papers purchased (see Section 7), as well as any interest accrued thereon up until previous date
+That includes the principal amount paid to a current account, fixed-term deposits, and other deposits (see Section 7), as well as any interest accrued thereon up until the date preceding the compensation start date.